 Developed with retail in mind, x‑hoppers is a complete retail communication system that starts with push-to-talk headsets but is so much more.
 Through the headsets, it connects frontline employees to an internal broadcast where they can collaborate and receive automatic alerts from self-checkouts, smart QR call points, AI theft detection and other store systems.
 Since it’s powered by Wildix, a leader in the unified communications industry for over 20 years, x‑hoppers comes with full telephony and collaboration capabilities, allowing frontline staff to make and receive internal and external calls straight from the headset while also supporting a full suite of tools including chat and videoconference for back office staff and beyond.

-Always forward-thinking, x‑hoppers has a flexible system that allows it to integrate with practically any system while native AI tools such as an AI coach and AI theft detection ensure staff can respond to the challenges of a dynamic store environment and ever-changing customer needs.
+Always forward-thinking, x‑hoppers has a flexible system that allows it to integrate with practically any system while native AI tools such as an AI assistant and AI theft detection ensure staff can respond to the challenges of a dynamic store environment and ever-changing customer needs.

 Measuring Success